Skip to main content

 Penalty System

-Oracles that vote against the majority consensus are penalized:
+Oracles that vote against the majority consensus receive a per-network cooldown on the network where the incorrect vote occurred.

-4. Once reactivated, the oracle must re-subscribe to networks manually
+4. Once unsuspended, the oracle must re-subscribe to networks manually.